Everything is on your phone. It’s like having your entire life in your hand.

 Never underestimate the freeing nature of small talk!

-The availability of GPS has rendered memorizing directions pretty much obsolete.
+The availability of GPS has rendered memorising directions pretty much obsolete.

 But what if you suddenly can’t access your maps app?
 How are you going to get to your destination?
 Can you remember the way to your most frequently visited places without directions?